shaversj/open-data-maker/API.md

 ## Option Parameters

 You can perform extra refinement and organisation of search results using **option parameters**.
-These special parameters have names beginning with an underscore character (`_`).
+These special parameters are listed below.

-### Limiting Returned Fields with `_fields`
+### Limiting Returned Fields with `fields`

 By default, records returned in the query response include all their stored fields.
-However, you can limit the fields returned with the `_fields` option parameter.
+However, you can limit the fields returned with the `fields` option parameter.
 This parameter takes a comma-separated list of field names.
-For example: `_fields=id,school.name,school.state` will return result records that only contain those three fields.
+For example: `fields=id,school.name,school.state` will return result records that only contain those three fields.

 Requesting specific fields in the response will significantly improve performance and reduce JSON traffic, and is recommended.

-### Pagination with `_page` and `_per_page`
+### Pagination with `page` and `per_page`

 By default, results are returned in pages of 20 records at a time.
-To retrieve pages after the first, set the `_page` option parameter to the number of the page you wish to retrieve.
-Page numbers start at zero; so, to return records 21 through 40, use `_page=1`.
+To retrieve pages after the first, set the `page` option parameter to the number of the page you wish to retrieve.
+Page numbers start at zero; so, to return records 21 through 40, use `page=1`.
 Remember that the total number of records available for a given query is given in the `total` field of the top-level `metadata` object.

-You can also change the number of records returned per page using the `_per_page` option parameter, up to a maximum of 100 records.
+You can also change the number of records returned per page using the `per_page` option parameter, up to a maximum of 100 records.
 Bear in mind, however, that large result pages will increase the amount of JSON returned and reduce the performance of the API.

-### Sorting with `_sort`
+### Sorting with `sort`

-To sort results by a given field, use the `_sort` option parameter.
-For example, `_sort=2015.student.size` will return records sorted by 2015 student size, in ascending order.
+To sort results by a given field, use the `sort` option parameter.
+For example, `sort=2015.student.size` will return records sorted by 2015 student size, in ascending order.

-By default, using the `_sort_` option returns records sorted into ascending order, but you can specify ascending or descending order by appending `:asc` or `:desc` to the field name.
-For example: `_sort=2015.student.size:desc`
+By default, using the `sort` option returns records sorted into ascending order, but you can specify ascending or descending order by appending `:asc` or `:desc` to the field name.
+For example: `sort=2015.student.size:desc`

-**Note:** Sorting is only availble on fields with the data type `integer`, `float`, `autocomplete` or `name`.
+**Note:** Sorting is only available on fields with the data type `integer`, `float`, `autocomplete` or `name`.

 **Note:** Make sure the sort parameter is a field in the data set.
 For more information, please take a look at [data dictionary](https://collegescorecard.ed.gov/assets/CollegeScorecardDataDictionary.xlsx)

-### Geographic Filtering with `_zip` and `_distance`
+### Geographic Filtering with `zip` and `distance`

 When the dataset includes a `location` at the root level (`location.lat` and `location.lon`) then the documents will be indexed geographically.
-You can use the `_zip` and `_distance` options to narrow query results down to those within a geographic area.
-For example, `_zip=12345&_distance=10mi` will return only those results within 10 miles of the center of the given zip code.
+You can use the `zip` and `distance` options to narrow query results down to those within a geographic area.
+For example, `zip=12345&distance=10mi` will return only those results within 10 miles of the center of the given zip code.

-Additionally, you can request `location.lat` and `location.lon` in a search that includes a `_fields` filter and it will return the record(s) with respective lat and/or lon coordinates.
+Additionally, you can request `location.lat` and `location.lon` in a search that includes a `fields` filter and it will return the record(s) with respective lat and/or lon coordinates.

 #### Additional Notes on Geographic Filtering

-* By default, any number passed in the `_distance` parameter is treated as a number of miles, but you can specify miles or kilometers by appending `mi` or `km` respectively.
+* By default, any number passed in the `distance` parameter is treated as a number of miles, but you can specify miles or kilometers by appending `mi` or `km` respectively.
 * Distances are calculated from the center of the given zip code, not the boundary.
 * Only U.S. zip codes are supported.

+# New for Version 1.7

+With the inclusion of the Department of Education's Field of Study data, there are a number of new improvements that have been incorporated into Open Data Maker.

+* The field of study data is included as an array of objects nested under a specified key.
+These objects may be queried just like any other data.
+However, there is an additional parameters to add to your API call to manage what is returned.
+By default, if specifying a search parameter, only objects of the array that match that parameter will be returned.
+You can pass `&all_programs_nested=true` to return all the items in the array instead of just those that match.
+* When specifying specific fields to be returned from the API, the default response is to have a dotted string of the path to the field returned.
+As of verison 1.7, you can pass the parameter `keys_nested=true` get back a true json object instead of the dotted string.
+* Lastly, wildcard fields are now possible with version 1.7.
+If you want to get back data for just the latest available data, it is now possible to specify a query such as `fields=id,school,latest` which will return the ID field, the School object and the Latest object and all the nested objects contained within each.